KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession6/part_3_changing_colors_with_jquery.md

     This time we’ll need to utilize attribute selectors because we only want to select the input elements of type "checkbox".
 Attribute selectors look like `element[“attribute=value”]`.

     {% hint style='tip' %}
-To read up on attribute selectors check out:[bit.ly/AttrSel](http://bit.ly/AttrSel)
+To read up on attribute selectors check out: [bit.ly/AttrSel](http://bit.ly/AttrSel)

 Don’t know what an attribute is?
 Check this out: [http://bit.ly/Attribs](http://bit.ly/Attribs)
     {% endhint %}